-John Holder Trail is a 3.5 mile moderately trafficked loop trail located near Winchester, KY that features a waterfall and is rated as moderate.
+John Holder Trail is a 3.5 mile moderately trafficked loop trail located near Winchester, Kentucky that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 The John Holder trail (1.4 mi one way) starts at Hall's Restaurant on State Road 418.
 The trail immediately drops down to an old ford across Howard's Creek and circles around to an old plantation home.
 Great for a day hike.
 This scenic trail immediately drops down to an old ford across Howard's Creek that was part of the Athen-Boonesboro Turnpike (circa.
 1775), then it continues up along a ridgeline past foundations of old ice houses to the Benjamin Hieronymous homestead.
 The homestead contains three cemeteries, including the 1798 grave of Colonel John Holder.

 It was a nice moderate level trail and it was fun crossing the creek.
 Nice woods.

 A nice place to go for a walk.
 Plan to get your shoes wet!